CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: CXL-DMSim Design and Implementation

-CXL-DMSim extends the packet-based point-to-point communication mechanism in gem5 to support the simulation of the CXL.mem sub-protocol.
-First, when the CPU launches a ReadReq/WriteReq gem5 packet, its command field is updated to include a read/write transaction command used by the CXL.mem sub-protocol.
+The CXL.mem sub-protocol defines two types of communication endpoints.
+One is called master, typically a local agent in the host processor.
+The other is subordinate such as a memory controller in the CXL memory expander.
+This protocol specifies two types of packets for communication between the master and subordinate agents: those from the master to the subordinate are called \textit{master-to-subordinate} (M2S) packets, and those in the opposite direction are called \textit{subordinate-to-master} (S2M) packets~\cite{CXL}.
+CXL-DMSim extends the packet-based point-to-point communication mechanism in gem5 to simulate the CXL.mem sub-protocol.
+First, when the CPU issues a ReadReq/WriteReq gem5 packet, its command field is updated to include a read/write transaction command used by the CXL.mem.
 Subsequently, the bridge connecting the memory bus and I/O bus intercepts the packet if destined to the CXL memory expander.
-Fig.~\ref{Fig:bridge_protocol_process} shows that the bridge contains two pairs of FIFO queues, one pair for buffering upstream gem5 packets and the other pair for buffering downstream CXL.mem packets.
+Fig.~\ref{fig:bridge_protocol_process} shows that the bridge contains two pairs of FIFO queues, one pair for buffering upstream gem5 packets and the other for buffering downstream CXL.mem packets.
 The bridge checks the address and captures the gem5 packet in the upstream Req FIFO, then transforms it into a M2SReq/M2SRwD packet.
 Thereafter, the CXL.mem packet is buffered in the downstream Req FIFO and then sent out to the CXL memory expander.
-Similarly, when a response packet (S2MDRS or S2MNDR) from the CXL memory expander arrives at the bridge, it is buffered in the Resp FIFO and then converted into a ReadResp/WriteResp packet.
-The gem5 packet is buffered in the upstream Resp FIFO before being transmitted to the memory bus.
+Similarly, when a response packet (S2MDRS/S2MNDR) from the CXL memory expander arrives at the bridge, it is buffered in the Rsp FIFO and then converted into a ReadRsp/WriteRsp packet.
+The gem5 packet is buffered in the upstream Rsp FIFO before being transmitted to the memory bus.

+We also implement a CXL switch model to support the single-level switching feature introduced in CXL2.0 protocol.
+With CXL switches, a larger disaggregated memory system can be built as illustrated Fig.~\ref{fig:gem5_X86_platfrom}.
+In single-host configurations, a CXL switch contains a single upstream port (USP) and several downstream ports (DSPs).
+Each port corresponds to a virtual PCI-to-PCI bridge (vPPB), and these vPPBs are interconnected through a virtual PCI bus for packet forwarding.
+We model the CXL switch by extending the Bridge component.
+When the USP receives an upstream packet, its vPPB inspects the packet’s address and forwards the packet to the corresponding DSP.
+Similarly, a packet routed from an endpoint device to the host goes through the switch from the device's associated DSP to the USP in a reverse direction.